AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-properties.md

 ### Description

 Often marketers want to remove profiles from a journey when they don't meet the journey's purpose anymore.
-This will be achieved by global exit criteria, which are closely associated with goal management.
+This will be achieved by **global exit criteria**, which are closely associated with goal management.

-Example use case:
+**Sample use case:**

 A marketer has a promotional journey that has a series of communications.
 Each of this communication is aimed at driving the customer to make a purchase.
 As soon as the purchase is made the customer shouldn't receive rest of the messages in the series.
-By defining an exit criteria any profiles who made a purchase will be removed from the journey.
+By defining an exit criteria, any profiles who made a purchase will be removed from the journey.

 ### Configuration and usage

 Exit criteria are set at journey level.
 One journey can have multiple exit criteria.
 The criteria are evaluated before every touch point or wait activity.

-To create an exit criteria:
+To **create** an exit criteria:

 * Click on the following icon [ICON] in the right rail.
-* Enter
+* Click on **Add exit criteria** button
+* You can add multiple exit criteria
+* Enter a **Label** and select if your exit criteria is based on an event or an audience.

+### Exit criteria based on an event

+Pick only unitary event.
+Namespace column , must be the same with the journey namespace.

+### Exit criteria based on an audience

+Exit criteria using an audience can take up to 10 mins to be operational"

 ### Constraints and limitations